Dinesh25s/Data_cleaning_using_Sql/README.md

 # Data_cleaning_using_Sql

-### The Project Is Mainly Bulding to Understand the Core Data Cleaning Process for Large Datasets
+### The Project Is Mainly Bulding to Understand the Core Data Cleaning Process for Large Datasets Using SQL

 #### Some of the Most Important Commands Which I have useded in this Project to Clean The Dataset